Bridget Franek

-Bridget Franek (born November 8, 1987 in Cleveland) is an American middle distance runner who was in the U.S. Olympic team for the 2012 Summer Olympics in the 3000 meter steeplechase.
+Bridget Franek (born November 8, 1987, in Cleveland) is an American middle distance runner who was in the U.S. Olympic team for the 2012 Summer Olympics in the 3000 meter steeplechase.

-High school career
+Early life

 Franek is the child of parents Tom and Rosalie, who were runners in high school and college.
-Franek grew up in Hiram Township and graduated from Crestwood High School in Mantua, Ohio in 2006.
+Franek grew up in Hiram Township and graduated from Crestwood High School in Mantua, Ohio, in 2006.

 College career

 Franek graduated in 2010 from Penn State University and graduated in 2014 from University of Oregon Sports Marketing MBA.
 She was the Big Ten Freshman of the Year in 2007.
 She was the bronze medalist in the NCAA outdoor steeplechase championship in 2008 with a time of 9:58.74.
 She was the NCAA outdoor steeplechase champion in 2010 with a time of 9:38.86.

 Post-college career

 Franek was the runner-up for the U.S. outdoor steeplechase title in 2011 and 2012.

 She qualified for the 2012 Summer Olympics by placing second at the U.S. Olympic trials in the 3000 meter steeplechase with a time of 9:35.62.
 In her Olympic heat, she placed fifth with a time of 9:29.86.
 She advanced to the final based on time qualification.
 In the Olympic final she finished 14th.
 Franek was the first place woman at the 2015 Warrior Dash World Championship obstacle race in October 2015 and she received a $30,000 prize.